-Resolution brings a dream full circle.
-It’s the primary purpose for why you dream: to learn and grow, to solve and resolve.
-Resolution is often the most difficult part of a dream to identify and interpret because it’s either hidden in the dream-story, or referred to through implication and left up to you to figure out for yourself.
+Dream resolution is the narrative component that brings a dream full circle.
+It’s the primary purpose for why you dream: to learn and grow, to solve and resolve, to answer and decide.
+Resolution is often the most difficult part of a dream to identify and interpret because it’s either embedded in the dream’s story, or referred to through implication and left up to you to figure out for yourself.

 Resolution is your opportunity to respond and take action.
 It’s how you benefit from all the effort you put into remembering your dreams and understanding them.
-The resolution is the most important part of a dream.
-Otherwise, interpreting your dreams is like a game show with no prize.
+It’s the prize for playing the dream game.

 - If a dream makes a suggestion, run with it.

 - If it raises a question, answer it.

 - If it points out a problem, solve it.

 - If it mentions a subject, explore it.